 The new set of automatic and discretionary triggering conditions could lead to a recalculation of an institution’s composite score, and, if warranted, require it to provide financial surety to ED and publicly disclose certain information to current and prospective students.
 Institutions experiencing a triggering event will be required to notify ED, in most cases, within 10 days.
 They will also have to meet new disclosure requirements.

 ED has yet to announce how it will implement these rules.
-NACUBO is actively exploring the implication of their sudden implementation, particularly as it relates to financial responsibility ratios and triggering events.
+NACUBO has published an advisory report with more detail about the changes to ED's financial responsibility standards for non-profit students, and we will continue actively exploring the implication of the rules' sudden implementation, particularly as it relates to financial responsibility ratios and triggering events.
 At this time, it is unclear how schools should report a triggering event or check compliance with disclosure requirements.

 Trump Administration Revisions Delayed